EU to double COVAX vaccine funding to 1 billion euros

 The European Union has been criticized for its handling of the bloc’s vaccine procurement process.
 Despite the EU securing a portfolio of up to 2.6 billion doses that would be largely sufficient to inoculate its 450 million residents, vaccinations in Europe have been slowed down by delays in the production and deliveries of shots.

-In addition to its COVAX contribution, the EU said it plans to share some of its doses with neighbors in Europe and Africa.
+In addition to its COVAX contribution, the EU said it wants to share some of its doses with neighbors in Europe and Africa.
 Von der Leyen has regularly insisted that global solidarity is needed not only to help the world’s poorest countries but also to protect the EU, as “nobody is safe until everybody is safe.”